mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 It is important to observe that the resulting packet is byte-aligned.
 Additionally, the division between Header and Payload can only occur because all the Header fields are of a fixed size.

-### Inner IP Payload Compression {#sec-payload}
+### Compression of the Inner IP payload {#sec-payload}

-This section describes the compression of the inner IP Payload.
+This section describes the compression of the inner IP payload.
 The compression described herein only affects UDP, UDP-Lite, TCP or SCTP segments.
-The type of segment is specified in the IP Header.
+The type of segment is specified in the IP header.

 For UDP, UDP-Lite, TCP and SCTP segments, source ports, destination ports, and checksums are compressed.
 For source port (resp. destination port) only the least significant bits are sent.
 FL is set to 16 bits,  TV is set to msb( ts_port_src_start, ts_port_src_end ) ( resp. ts_port_dst_start, ts_port_dst_end ), MO is set to "MSB" and CDA to "LSB".